AdamGagorik/bany/README.md

 # BANY

-A collection of scripts I've created to aid with budgeting using YNAB
+A collection of scripts to...

+1) Convert text in a PDF into YNAB transactions
+2) Split a series of transactions between people
+3) Solve the constrained partitioning problem for investing

 # Setup